dojo/framework/docs/en/creating-widgets/supplemental.md

 ### TSX-enabled applications

-TSX-enabled projects can easily be scaffolded via the [`dojo create app --tsx` CLI command](https://github.com/dojo/cli-create-app).
+TSX-enabled projects can easily get scaffolded via the [`dojo create app --tsx` CLI command](https://github.com/dojo/cli-create-app).

 For Dojo projects that were not scaffolded in this way, TSX can be enabled with the following additions to the project's TypeScript config: